What Is Inventory Valuation?

 - Indirect costs: Systematically allocated fixed and variable production overheads like Factory rent, utilities, depreciation, indirect labor (i.e., overhead)

-Hence, only absorption costing is allowed under Ind AS 2 and IFRS for external reporting.
+Obviously, Absorption costing is also the one that is permitted under Ind AS 2 and IFRS for external reporting.

-Absorption costing is the method; inventory valuation is the outcome.
+Connection: Absorption costing is the method, inventory valuation is the outcome.

 Approaches under Absorption costing